Joy Reid: Deleted blog controversies

 In April 2018, further blog posts from 2005 through 2007 were brought to public attention.
 According to The Washington Post, Reid's controversial remarks included encouraging her readers to watch the "truther" conspiracy-theory film Loose Change and saying of Israel "God is not a real estate broker.
 He can't just give you land 1,000 years ago that you can come back and claim today."
 Reid claimed Jewish people spend half a million dollars on their bar and bat mitzvah celebrations.
-She also described CNN's Wolf Blitzer, who is Jewish, as a "former flak for the American Israeli Public Affairs Committee [sic]" who "doesn't even try to hide his affinity for his Israeli guests, or his partisanship for their cause".
+She also described CNN's Wolf Blitzer, who is Jewish and worked as an editor for AIPAC early in his career, as a "former flak for the American Israeli Public Affairs Committee [sic]" who "doesn't even try to hide his affinity for his Israeli guests, or his partisanship for their cause", and accused him of bias against Arab and Muslim guests on his show.

 The Zionist Organization of America called for MSNBC to fire Reid for promoting "sinister anti-Semitic canards".
 Another controversial post, from 2007, contained a photoshopped image of Senator John McCain's face superimposed on the body of Seung-Hui Cho, who perpetrated the Virginia Tech shooting.

 In June 2018, Reid formally apologized for her past writings, saying, "I'm a better person today than I was over a decade ago.
 There are things I deeply regret and am embarrassed by, things I would have said differently, and issues where my position has changed.
 Today I'm sincerely apologizing again."
 MSNBC expressed its continued support, saying in a statement that some of the blog posts were "obviously hateful and hurtful," but that they were "not reflective of the colleague and friend we have known at MSNBC for the past seven years" and that "Joy has apologized publicly and privately and said she has grown and evolved in the many years since, and we know this to be true."